mackcross/prelim_umami/research_design/README.md

 on the TAS1R1 and TAS1R3 genes in the hominin lineage.

 **HYPOTHESIS**
-The first exploration of this question will use PAML's branch site model as
+The first exploration of this topic will use PAML's branch model to evaluate possible selection on the hominin lineage.
+The human branch will be treated as the foreground branch and all other primates will be background branches.
+Given previous research suggesting the importance of meat in human evolution, I developed the following hypothesis:

-H1: The likelihood ratio test will show more support for positive selection on the human lineage branch than the null model
+H1: TAS1R1 and/or TAS1R3 will show signatures of selection in the human
+lineage, as determined by comparison of the human foreground branch model results and the null model results via a likelihood ratio test.

 ## Primate Lineages
 While these taste receptors transduce umami flavor in humans, research indicates that these receptors may serve different purposes in other primates.
-For example, Toda et al. cloned TAS1R1 receptors and exposed their receptors to L-glutamate, which is an amino acid found in leaves, and 5'ribonucleotides, which is a nucleotide found in insects.
-They found folgivorous primate receptors were more responsive to L-glutamate and insectivorous primates were more responsive to 5' ribonucleotides, and they identified two amino acid residues which facilitated these differences in responsivity between folgivorous primates and insectivorous primates.
-These results suggest the TAS1R1 receptor serves different purposes in different primates.
+For example, Todo et al. cloned TAS1R1 receptors and exposed their receptors to L-glutamate, which is an amino acid found in leaves, and 5'ribonucleotides, which is a nucleotide found in insects.
+They found folivorous primate receptors were more responsive to L-glutamate and insectivorous primates were more responsive to 5' ribonucleotides, and they identified two amino acid residue mutations which facilitated these differences in responsivity between folivorous primates and insectivorous primates.
+These results suggest the TAS1R1 receptor serves different purposes in different primates (Todo, 2021).
 Interestingly, the primates which were more dietary generalists showed at least some response to both L-glutamate and 5'ribonucleotides, although the degree of response to either varied.
-However, the dietary specialists such as the Gorilla (a predominetly folgivorous primate) showed nearly exclusive response to only L-glu, and primates such as the marmoset, squirrel monkey, tarsier and greater galago (largely insectivorous primates) showed nearly exclusive response to only 5'ribonucleotides.
-The above work demonstrates that, in dietary specialists, the TAS1R1 receptor shows near exlusive preference in its responsivity to the molecules that predominetly compose that primate's dietary niche, whether largely folgivorous or insectivorous.
+However, the dietary specialists such as the Gorilla (a predominately folivorous primate) showed nearly exclusive response to only L-glu, and primates such as the marmoset, squirrel monkey, tarsier and greater galago (largely insectivorous primates) showed nearly exclusive response to only 5'ribonucleotides (Todo, 2021).
+The above work demonstrates that, in dietary specialists, the TAS1R1 receptor shows near exclusive preference in its responsivity to the molecules that predominantly compose that primate's dietary niche, whether largely folivorous or insectivorous.
 This suggests, perhaps, an added importance to this receptor in these dietary specialists in contrast to the dietary generalists and that the gene for this receptor may show positive selection in these lineages.

 **HYPOTHESES**
+PAML's branch model will be used to evaluate possible selection on primate lineages.
+Each primate species will be treated as the foreground branch in independent runs.
+While each primate will have a run where they are treated as the foreground branch, I anticipate dietary specialists will demonstrate selection on their lineages based on work discussed above:

+H1: TAS1R1 and/or TAS1R3 will show signatures of selection in predominately
+insectivorous primates such as the tarsier, as determined by comparison of the tarsier foreground branch model results and the null model results via a likelihood ratio test.
+H2: TAS1R1 and/or TAS1R3 will show signatures of selection in predominately
+folivorous primates such as the gorilla, as determined by comparison of the tarsier foreground branch model results and the null model results via a likelihood ratio test.
+H3: TAS1R1 and/or TAS1R3 will not show signatures of selection in dietary
+generalists such as the macaque, as determined by comparison of the macaque foreground branch model results and the null model results via a likelihood ratio test.

+Additionally, human and all non-human primate lineages will undergo branch-site model tests.
+I anticipate results in line with previous hypotheses.
+Todo et al. identified two TAS1R1 residues, 170 and 302, important for either L-glu or 5' ribonucleotide detection dependent on the mutation.
+Based on this, the following hypothesis was generated:

+H4: Both predominately insectivorous primates and predominately folivorous primates will demonstrate selection at the sites 170 and 302 of the TAS1R1 gene, as determined by Bayes Empirical Bayes method.

 # TAS1R1 AND TAS1R3 GENE HISTORY
 Both TAS1R1 and TAS1R3 were examined on ensembl.org.
 For both genes, all